 Figure 10.2.
-Wealth inequality : Paris vs. France, 1810-2010
+Wealth inequality: Paris vs. France, 1810-2010

-The top percentile (the top 1% wealth holders) owns 70% of aggregate wealth in Paris at the eve of World War I. Sources and serries: see piketty.pse.ens.fr/capital21c
+The top percentile (the top 1% wealth holders) owns 70% of aggregate wealth in Paris at the eve of World War I.

+Sources and serries: see piketty.pse.ens.fr/capital21c

-The failure of the French Revolution
+Wealth inequality in France 1789-1914: the failure of the French Revolution

-- The fact that wealth concentration was so extreme in France & Paris around 1900-1910, and probably even higher than in 1780-1790 under Ancien Regime (or at least as large), is very striking - The French Revolution, with end of aristocracy, equal formal rights (in particular property rights), and equal sharing between siblings, was supposed to lead to an equal society - See Condorcet 1794, Esquisse d'un tableau historique des progrès de l'esprit humain, Leroy-Beaulieu 1881 Essai sur la répartition des richesses et sur la tendance à une moindre inégalité des conditions = very optimistic (& self-serving) view - French Republican elites in late 19^c & early 20^c: " thanks to French Revolution, we are a country of equals, so we do not need progressive taxation, unlike aristocratic Britain " (→ France was the last country to introduce progressive income tax, in july 1914) - Except that French inheritance archives show extreme inequality..
-See PPVR, " Wealth concentration in a developing economy: Paris and France, 1807-1994 ", AER 2006
+- The fact that wealth concentration was so extreme in France & Paris around 1900-1910, and probably even higher than in 1780-1790 under Ancien Regime (or at least as large), is very striking - The French Revolution, with end of aristocracy, equal formal rights (in particular property rights), and equal sharing between siblings, was supposed to lead to an equal society - See Condorcet 1794, Esquisse d'un tableau historique des progrès de l'esprit humain, Leroy-Beaulieu 1881 Essai sur la répartition des richesses et sur la tendance à une moindre inégalité des conditions = very optimistic (& self-serving) view - French Republican elites in late 19° & early 20°: " thanks to French Revolution, we are a country of equals, so we do not need progressive taxation, unlike aristocratic Britain " - → France was the last Western country to introduce the progressive income tax, in july 1914, partly because of the beliefs that the French Revolution had already made a society of equals